guoguo12/billboard-charts/README.md

   * 'Re-Entry', which means the track is re-entering the chart after leaving it for at least a week.
 * `spotifyID` &ndash; The Spotify ID of the track, or an empty string if it was not provided.
 This can be used to access more information about the track via the [Spotify Web API](https://developer.spotify.com/web-api/get-tr ack/).
 * `spotifyLink` &ndash; The Spotify embed URL of the track, generated from the spotifyID.
 Will be an empty string if no such ID was provided.
+* `videoLink` &ndash; The video URL of the track.
+Will be an empty string if no such URL was provided.